TheSpaceDevs/.github/profile/README.md

 ### Latest News ⌛
 - <a href="https://www.nasaspaceflight.com/2023/01/spacex-transporter-6/" >🔗</a> **[NASASpaceflight]** SpaceX ringing in 2023 with Transporter-6 rideshare mission
+- <a href="https://spaceflightnow.com/2023/01/02/military-officials-forecast-87-launches-from-floridas-space-coast-in-2023/" >🔗</a> **[Spaceflight Now]** Military officials forecast 87 launches from Florida’s Space Coast in 2023
 - <a href="https://spacenews.com/revenue-shortfall-causes-layoffs-and-delays-at-satellogic/" >🔗</a> **[SpaceNews]** Revenue shortfall causes layoffs and delays at Satellogic
 - <a href="https://www.nasaspaceflight.com/2022/12/spacex-2022-2023/" >🔗</a> **[NASASpaceflight]** SpaceX will try to follow record-breaking 2022 with busier 2023
 - <a href="https://www.teslarati.com/spacex-2022-holiday-party-tiktok/" >🔗</a> **[Teslarati]** SpaceX threw its annual 2022 holiday parties and was a hit on TikTok
-- <a href="https://spaceflightnow.com/2022/12/30/spacex-launch-of-israeli-satellite-marks-companys-61st-mission-of-2022/" >🔗</a> **[Spaceflight Now]** SpaceX launch of Israeli satellite marks company’s 61st mission of 2022

 ### Launch-related News 🚀